 Following discharge from her local hospital, Mrs A attended the Emergency Department at a different hospital later that day.
 The working diagnosis was a lower respiratory tract infection with abnormal liver function test results and Mrs A was to have an ultrasound scan of her abdomen, her LFTs were to be repeated and the nitrofurantoin was continued.

-Three days later, the diagnosis of pulmonary fibrosis secondary to rheumatoid arthritis and methotrexate therapy was considered; Mrs A was sent for respiratory referral.
+Three days later, the diagnosis of pulmonary fibrosis secondary to rheumatoid arthritis and immunosuppressive therapy was considered; Mrs A was sent for respiratory referral.
 Nitrofurantoin was continued.

 A CT scan was undertaken two days later.
 The scan was reported as showing widespread fibrosis in the chest.
 The appearance was consistent with acute nitrofurantoin lung.
 Nitrofurantoin was stopped by the respiratory team as it was felt to be the causative agent for the fibrosis.

 Mrs A was discharged from hospital a week later but remained under the care of the respiratory team.